kaan-keskin/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-II.md

 | <img src="images/recursive.png" width="500"> | <img src="images/TreeFileSystem.png" width="500"> |
 |------------|-------------|
 | Trees are recursive data structures!      | File systems are example of trees. ([image](https://medium.com/basecs/how-to-not-be-stumped-by-trees-5f36208f68a7))       |

+### Applications of Trees
+- XML Parser uses tree algorithms.
+- Decision-based algorithm is used in machine learning which works upon the algorithm of tree.
+- Databases also uses tree data structures for indexing.
+- Domain Name Server(DNS) also uses tree structures.
+- File explorer/my computer of mobile/any computer
+- BST used in computer Graphics
+- In robotics and planning trees are used to store the possible states of the solution space.
+Algorithms generally traverses that tree to find the solution.

 ## Java Tree Implementation